11 Small Business Grants For Women & Other Funding Resources

 SBA loans for women include federally backed SBA 7(a) loans, SBA microloans, and others.
 Although these loans aren’t exclusively for women, they are easier for most women business owners to get compared to a regular bank loan.

 The SBA also offers other resources for women-owned businesses, even though it does not offer free grants.
 For example, the Women Veteran Entrepreneurial Training Program can help you get free business training if you are both a woman and a veteran.
-(Veterans should also look into non-SBA business grants for veterans and SBA loans for veterans.)

 You can also check with your local SBA Women’s Business Center (WBC) to see what local business resources they can connect you with.
 These resources may include local women-in-business grants specific to your city or state.

-Federal Contracts For Women
+Federal Contracts & Grants For Women

 Some federal contracts are even restricted further to economically disadvantaged women-owned small businesses (EDWOSB).
 So if you own a business in a male-dominated field, which is pretty much all of them, be sure to look into this program.

-Business Crowdfunding For Women
+Business Crowdfunding

 Business crowdfunding platforms can help you raise money for your woman-owned business.
 In most cases, you may need to offer backers a tangible reward or equity in your business in exchange for funding.
 However, with some platforms, such as Kiva, you can raise up to $10,000 for your business with no strings attached.
 There are also various other types of crowdfunding platforms for businesses that you can explore.

-Small Business Loans For Women
+Small Business Loans

-Business loans for women might be the most viable option for funding for many women-owned businesses.
+Business loans might be the most viable option for funding for many businesses.
 Unlike a grant, you do have to pay loans back — but they’re much easier to get, even if you have bad credit or haven’t been in business for long.
 For example, you can get bad credit startup loans or even no credit check business loans.

 If you are looking at grants for women business owners because you don’t qualify for a business loan, you might consider a business credit card that can cover some of your expenses.
-There are even business credit cards for bad credit and business credit cards for startups.

 Final Thoughts On Small Business Grants For Women

 Grants represent a viable form of free funding for select, exceptionally talented women business owners.
 If you can present an especially impressive application, essay, business plan, and in some cases, an in-person pitch, you might come away with some free cash to help bring your entrepreneurial dreams to fruition.
+(These online business grant application tips might help you stand out from the crowd.)

-However, such grants are highly competitive, and in most cases, even if you win a prized spot, you won’t receive a large amount of capital.
+However, business grants are highly competitive, and in most cases, even if you win a prized spot, you won’t receive a large amount of capital.
 And most business grants for women are not just for women but for women who belong to specific demographics and/or whose business fits into a specific niche.
 There are some grants available to new businesses in general, i.e., grants for startup businesses, but these grant programs are similarly competitive.
 Generally, there just isn’t a lot of grant money to be had for for-profit businesses.

 In the long run, improving your personal and business credit scores can help your woman-owned small business qualify for financing even if you’re unable to secure a business grant.
 Thus, the most important thing you can do to improve your financial prospects as a female business owner is to learn how to improve your business credit score.